logo dark logo light logo

 Top Tool #1: Tape Measure

-A 16-foot or longer retractable tape measure is a necessity for almost any home improvement project around the house.
+A 16-foot or longer retractable tape measure is necessary for almost any home improvement project around the house.

 Top Tool #2: Hammer